-If a pregnant student is enrolled in a clinical course and wishes to remain in the clinical setting, a medical release must be signed by the student and their health care provider and submitted to the Nursing Programs Administrator as soon as the student has a confirmed pregnancy.
-Once the Nursing Programs Administrator has received and reviewed the signed medical release, a copy of the document will be sent to the clinical instructor.
+If a pregnant student is enrolled in a clinical course and wishes to remain in the clinical setting, a medical release must be signed by the student and their health care provider and submitted to the Nursing Programs Administrator or designee as soon as the student has a confirmed pregnancy.
+Once the Director of Nursing has received and reviewed the signed medical release, a copy of the document will be sent to the clinical instructor and clinical coordinator.
+If the student cannot be accommodated due to their restrictions they will need to withdraw and may return after the pregnancy once cleared by their physician.
 A student will not receive a passing grade for a clinical course without completing the clinical component.